sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_support_for_a_language.md

 **(Optional) If the language is not yet supported in [go-enry](https://github.com/go-enry/go-enry)**

 Under [lib/codeintel/languages/extensions.go](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@main/-/blob/lib/codeintel/languages/extensions.go?L67):
-1. Add a mapping of the langauge's extension to name in the `unsupportedByEnryExtensionsMap` and update associated unit test
+1. Add a mapping of the language's extension to name in the `unsupportedByEnryExtensionsMap` and update associated unit test